 Outpatient and Inpatient Services

-Services for depression may be provided as an “outpatient”, whereby the patient sees a mental health professional at a community agency, or a hospital clinic.
-For more severe depression, more intensive support and services are generally offered by hospitals such as an inpatient program.
+Services for depression may be provided as an “outpatient,” whereby the patient sees a mental health professional at a community agency or a hospital clinic.
+For more severe depression, hospitals generally offer more intensive support and services, such as an inpatient program.

 Express your concern.
 "I'm worried about you."
 "I'm scared that there might be something wrong."

 Offer support.
 "Is there anything I can do to help?"
 "How can I support you?"

 - Make sure that you talk to your child, but find ways to give your child choices still.
 "We really need to talk about this - do you want to talk about it now or later?"

 - Make sure you still have regular times when you have fun, relaxing times with your child.
 "We need to have fun times together.
 I have some ideas myself, but what things would you like to do?"

 - Help your child figure out what stresses s/he is under, and then help your child problem-solve ways to deal with those stresses.
 This usually involves reducing the stress and/or teaching the child ways to cope with those stresses.
 If you have an adolescent/youth, they may present as less open to your ideas.
 It could be more helpful to preface the discussion with "I have some ideas about managing stress that may help you, would you like to hear them?"

 - Ensure that your child is physically healthy by getting good nutrition, sleep and exercise.
 The Centre for Disease Control (CDC) recommends that children get an hour of exercise each day.

 - Parents and caregivers need to remember to take care of themselves too!
 Make sure that you still set aside time to take care of your own personal needs.
 Reach out to your own support network of friends and colleagues.
 If you are feeling burnt out, then seek professional help for yourself.
 Sometimes the best way for caregivers to help those they care for is to get their own help and support first.